Campaign Fellows FAQ

 Why do you prioritize women, people of color, and people from working class backgrounds?

 The Campaign Fellows program intends to be a model for both how to run campaigns, and who should run campaigns.
 We believe that campaign leadership should represent the communities they are running to serve.
-We believe that on all campaigns, 60% of leadership should be women and 80% of leadership should either be people of color or people from working class backgrounds.
+We believe that on all campaigns, at least 70% of leadership should be women or non-binary, at least 70% of leadership should be people of color, and at least 70% should be people from working class backgrounds.
 That is why we set these floors for accepted fellows.
-In the acceptance process, we will also prioritize other people from marginalized communities - for example, people with disabilities, veterans, LGBTQ people, and transgender or gender fluid people.
+In the acceptance process, we also prioritize other people from marginalized communities - for example, people with disabilities, veterans, the LGBTQ community, and transgender or gender fluid folks.

 I got in!
 What now?